400cs/swe-demo/README.md

 ## Level 2 heading

-This is an *unordered* lis
+This is an *unordered* list
--Item 1
+- Item 1
--Item 2
+- Item 2
--Item 3
+- Item 3

 ### Level 3 heading
 Here is an *ordered* list